 Also born on this date in 1877 was Pirates catcher Clifford “Tacks” Latimer, who played for the team in 1900.
 He was included in the Honus Wagner trade in December of 1899, one of 12 players the Pirates acquired in the deal.
 He lasted just four games with his new team, hitting .333(4-12) and missed a lot of time that year due to malaria.
 Tacks played in the majors from 1898-1902 playing for a new team each year but accumulated just 27 major league games.
 He was no different in the minors, playing 12 seasons split between 26 different teams, never playing for the same team more than one year.

 Finally, born on this date in 1870 was Pirates pitcher Frank Killen, who played for the team from 1893-98.
+He was a thirty game winner twice, finishing his time in Pittsburgh with a 112-82 record.
 A full bio from this site of Killen can be read here

 John started working at Pirates Prospects in 2009, but his connection to the Pittsburgh Pirates started exactly 100 years earlier when Dots Miller debuted for the 1909 World Series champions.
 John was born in Kearny, NJ, two blocks from the house where Dots Miller grew up.
 From that hometown hero connection came a love of Pirates history, as well as the sport of baseball.